hellerve/blog/wip/PSA_VI.md

 give the people what they want.

-Anyway, I won’t force you to use HTTPS in the future and the HTTP version will still remain online, and so there is something for everyone.
+Anyway, I won’t force you to use HTTPS in the future and the HTTP version will still remain online, so there is something for everyone.

 I also have two blog posts about Carp in the pipeline, so stay tuned!